adityachaudhary-crm/adityachaudhary-crm/Salesforce Packages.md

-alesforce II Generation Package
+**Salesforce II Generation Package**

-Salesforce II Generation packages can be created - Managed and Unmanaged using CLI, 2 Salesforce Developer Orgs and one Scratch Org.
+Salesforce II Generation packages can be created - **Managed and Unmanaged** using CLI, 2 Salesforce Developer Orgs and one Scratch Org.

 1. Salesforce Org => Namespace
 2. Salesforce Org => Dev Hub Org and Link Namespace from first Salesforde Org with this Org.